vaioic/OIC-137_Colony_Forming_Analysis/README.md

 # OIC-137_Colony_Forming_Analysis
+Conda environment can be recreated with [yaml file](/CellPoseCLE.yaml)

 This repo is for the image analysis request to build a pipeline for counting cell colonies from brightfield images collected with a 10X air objective.